kasemir/org.csstudio.display.builder/Readme.md

 Canvas, Shape, Control, ...

 * Region
-Allows for Border (alarm sensitive border, ..)
+Allows for Border (alarm sensitive border, ..).
+Many widgets are based on a Region to support the alarm sensitive border.

 * Control
 Has Border, Context Menu, Tool Tip